dflay/NMR-DAQ/README.md

    A batch mode is in development.
 To run in batch mode, run `python batch.py`, which utilizes the configuration file structure built by the GUI to run the DAQ for a user-specified length of time.
    The user may also set the amount of time to wait between runs.
-Both of these parameters are set when the batch script is run.
+The user is prompted for both of these parameters when the batch script is run.

 3. Input Files
 --------------